inoryy/reaver/README.md

 ## Introduction

-Reaver is a deep reinforcement learning agent designed for training on various StarCraft II based tasks.
+Reaver is a modular deep reinforcement learning framework with a focus on various StarCraft II based tasks, following in DeepMind's footsteps who are pushing state-of-the-art of the field through the lens of playing a modern video game with human-like interface and limitations.
-Main focus of Reaver is following in DeepMind's footsteps, pushing state-of-the-art of the field through the lens of playing a modern video game with human-like interface and limitations.
 This includes observing visual features similar (though not identical) to what a human player would perceive and choosing actions from similar pool of options a human player would have.
 See [StarCraft II: A New Challenge for Reinforcement Learning](https://arxiv.org/abs/1708.04782) article for more details.

 Though development is research-driven, the philosophy behind Reaver API is akin to StarCraft II game itself -